Child Molestation Sex Offenses in California

 How Serious is the Charge of Lewd Conduct in Public?

 A charge of lewd conduct or indecent exposure might not seem very serious but the consequences can be devastating – including time in prison and lifetime registration as a sex offender.
 In the past, these offenses were usually seen as a kind of ‘nuisance’ offense, and sex offender registration was rarely an issue.
-However, with so much hysteria surrounding sex offenses today, these matters have been drawn into that category – when they are not in the same league at all.
+However, with so much hysteria surrounding Sex Offenses in California today, these matters have been drawn into that category – when they are not in the same league at all.
 Judges and District Attorneys usually push hard for charges where sex offender legislation applies – even on a first offense.
 This means that these charges cannot be taken lightly and you need the best representation possible.

 What is Lewd Conduct in Public?